larpchronicles/rules/rules-topics/24_goblin-points.md

 **<u>200 Goblin Point Rewards</u>**

-* <u>Death Forgiveness</u>.
-On purchase, this reward will remove a single point of Strain from the character’s soul.
+* <u>Debt Relief</u>.
+On purchase, this reward will remove a single event's worth of Skill Point Debt.
 This reward must be used at the time of purchase and may not be purchased again for twelve months.
 * <u>Goblin Tag.</u>  Did a player miss an event?
 This reward will immediately grant them half of the Skill Points they would have earned.
 For any two day event, they will receive 3 Skill Points.
 For any three day event, they will receive 5 Skill Points.
 These may be purchased for any event they missed since their first event attendance.
 If they have under 200 Skill Points, they will receive 6 Skill Points for a two day event and 9 for a three day event.

 **<u>400 Goblin Point Rewards</u>**